-7 Compelling Reasons Why You Need a Shredding Day
+7 Reasons a Shredding Day Makes Sense

-- In-office privacy breaches
+- Privacy breaches

 A Shredding Day Builds Community Among Your EmployeesDifferent departments or teams within organizations can sometimes silo themselves, resulting in a fractured work culture.
-Holding a company-wide shredding day can bring employees together around a common goal—particularly if you make your shred day about more than just shredding.
-Some of our clients use these days as an opportunity to raise money for local charities or surpass recycling goals.
+Holding a company-wide shredding day can bring employees together around a common goal—especially now that people are working from home.
+Make your shred day about more than just shredding and you can add a sense of togetherness.
+For example, some of our clients use these days as an opportunity to raise money for local charities or surpass recycling goals.

 Ready to host a shred day?
 Corodata can help